 But it wasn’t long until my new screen was causing me problems.
-Actually . . . it was causing my managers problems and therefore causing me problems.
-I had created a dashboard which fitted nicely on my new big screen, but my managers, had a mix of screen sizes.
-Some lucky enough to have the same as me, while others had the older smaller ones.
+Actually… it was causing my managers problems and therefore causing me problems.
+I had created a dashboard that fitted nicely on my new big screen, but my managers had a mix of screen sizes.
+Some were lucky enough to have the same as me, while others had the older smaller ones.
 Would the small screen managers have to scroll, or would the big screen managers have a lot of white space?
 That was a tough choice.
 It was a lose-lose situation.
-But, I wasn’t about to be defeated . . .
+But, I wasn’t about to be defeated…

 Manually zoom in/out

 There is a zoom setting on Excel, which each user can apply themselves.
 This setting is available in three places:

 The zoom setting is available on the View ribbon.
 Click View > Zoom.

 After clicking the Zoom button, the Zoom dialog box appears.

 There are multiple preset options, plus a Custom option to select any size between 10% and 400%.
 Entering a custom size outside of this range triggers the following error message.

 The zoom setting is also available on the Status Bar.

 The [+] and [-] buttons move the zoom level by 10% increments.
 By clicking and dragging the slider it is possible to get any size between 10% and 400%.